priyankas9/Notes/imis_dncc/to-do.md

 - add new feature : multi-value input
   (e.g: user needs to have  a value to get inserted multiple value )
+- added new table site settings in live db